-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-Peer on peer abuse is most likely to include, but may not be limited to, bullying (including cyberbullying), gender based violence/sexual assault and sexting.
-Appendix 6 outlines further details on Peer on Peer abuse and procedures dealing with this type of abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
+Child-on-child, whether intra or extra-familial, can include, but may not be limited to, bullying (including cyberbullying), gender based violence/sexual assault and sexting, .
+Appendix 6 outlines further details on child-on-child abuse and procedures dealing with this type of abuse.